punker76/jekyll.jkarger.de/_posts/2014-11-02-how-to-make-the-tooltip-follow-the-mouse.markdown

 categories: [wpf,c#]
 ---

-I needed in my own project a `ToolTip`.
+In a project of mine I needed a `ToolTip`.
 That's easy, I know, but I want a `ToolTip` that follows the mouse and not the default behavior.
 Normally a `ToolTip` opens and stays at this position on the target element.
 After leaving the element the `ToolTip` closes.

 So here is my solution after some searching at the www.